euwbah/musescore-xen-tuner/README.md

 2 2 x^2
 ```

 We start declaring a ligature with `lig(1,2)?`.
-The numbers `1,2` mean that this ligature applies to only the 1st and 2nd [accidental chains](#accidental-chains--degrees) &mdash; meaning that it will only replace symbols that are part of the 1st and 2nd accidental chains, leaving other chain's symbols untouched.
-The `?` signifies that this is a [weak ligature](#weak--important-attributes-on-a-ligature-set) (don't worry too much about that for now).
+The numbers `1,2` mean that this ligature applies to only the 1st and 2nd [accidental chains](#accidental-chains--degrees) in that specific order &mdash; meaning that it will only replace symbols that are part of the 1st and 2nd accidental chains, leaving symbols in other accidental chains untouched.

+The `?` signifies that this is a [weak ligature](#weak--important-attributes-on-a-ligature-set) which allows both ligatured and non-ligatured versions of the same symbols to be cycled through as enharmonic equivalents using keyboard shortcut `J` (don't worry too much about that for now).

 After that, we declare each search-and-replace condition on a new line.